Public Libraries and Civic Engagement: Identifying Challenges and Opportunities

 Our final activity was designed to help create talking points that could be used by anyone in conversations in and around our communities regarding civic engagement and public libraries.

-Participants teamed up with their colleagues and used the 27-9-3 method to create a persuasive “pitch” statement that can be presented using no more than 27 words, within a time frame no longer than nine seconds, and discussing no more than three points.
+Participants teamed up with their colleagues and used the 27-9-3 method (27-9-3 rule explained in a short webinar and 27-9-3 Rule worksheet) to create a persuasive “pitch” statement that can be presented using no more than 27 words, within a time frame no longer than nine seconds, and discussing no more than three points.
 Here’s a great example created by one of the teams: “We all care deeply about building a stronger, more inclusive community.
 You are empowered to move the needle by partnering directly with marginalized communities to address their needs.”

 Wrap-up session: key takeaways and next steps